7PAM2015-0509-2023-Group-G/Kaggle-challenge-team-2/README.md

 ## Exploratory Data Analysis
 <!-- content -->
-df.info and df.describe reveal that the dataset has null values and that the data types are not optimal.​
+The dataset analysis revealed several key insights.
+Firstly, the dataset contains null values and suboptimal data types, as indicated by `df.info` and `df.describe`.
+This necessitates proper handling of missing values and optimization of data types for effective modeling.

-The distribution of the target variable, "Transported," is nearly balanced.
-This benefits training machine learning models from a balanced distribution, since it eliminates bias towards a certain class.​
+The target variable "Transported" is nearly balanced, which is advantageous for training machine learning models as it reduces bias towards any particular class.
+This balanced distribution ensures that the model can learn to predict both classes effectively.

-The "age" feature nearly resembles a normal distribution, but all other numerical features show skewness.
-The box plots and df.describe corroborate this observation.

-The "VIP" feature shows nearly equal distribution of each cases in which people were transported and cases in which they weren't.​This evenly distributed data indicates that the "VIP" feature has little effect on the target variable.
-We dropped the "VIP" feature from additional examination as a result.​

-The "Num" feature's distribution plot shows that it has a substantial impact on the target variable.​

-The "Deck" feature's value counts plot shows how the target variable is influenced differently by the many categories under this feature.​
+Regarding feature distributions, the "age" feature approximates a normal distribution, while other numerical features exhibit skewness, confirmed by box plots and `df.describe`.
+The "VIP" feature shows an almost equal distribution between transported and non-transported cases, suggesting it has minimal impact on the target variable.
+Consequently, the "VIP" feature was excluded from further analysis.
+The "Num" feature significantly influences the target variable, as shown by its distribution plot.
+Additionally, the "Deck" feature's value counts plot indicates varying impacts on the target variable across its categories.

-The correlation heatmap shows that the numerical features do not significantly correlate with one another.
-Because there aren't many strong correlations between the numerical characteristics, it's likely that the features are independent of one another. ​

-This makes machine learning models more effective by lowering multicollinearity and guaranteeing that each feature adds distinct information to the target variable's prediction.​

-The 'group Count' vs 'Transported' count graphic makes it evident that Travellers in groups of two to seven are more likely to be transported.​
+The correlation heatmap shows that numerical features do not significantly correlate with each other, suggesting feature independence.
+This reduces multicollinearity and ensures each feature contributes unique information to the target variable's prediction.
+The 'group Count' vs 'Transported' count graphic indicates that passengers in groups of two to seven are more likely to be transported.
+This led to creation of two new features, 'Group' and 'Groupcount', to capture this relationship.

-This implies that the quantity of passengers in a group affects the results of transportation. ​

-Consequently, two new features, 'Group' and 'Groupcount', have been created to capture this relationship in the dataset.​

-Based on the graph indicating lower transportation likelihood for group count 1, a new feature 'SoloTraveler' was created by checking if the 'Group' count was 1, capturing passengers traveling alone in the dataset.​
+Based on the observation that solo travelers (group count of 1) are less likely to be transported, a new feature 'SoloTraveler' was created to identify passengers traveling alone.
+These insights and feature engineering steps enhance the dataset's suitability for effective machine-learning modeling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>